 Did you ever get the feeling like someone is recording your conversation?
 Texas is a one party consent state meaning your conversations can be recorded and listened to by third parties as long as one party to that conversation consents.
-In sexual assault cases, especially where the victim knows the suspect, recorded phone calls between the victim and the suspect are often used in the investigation of the alleged assault.
+In sexual assault investigations, especially where the victim knows the suspect, investigators often use recorded phone calls between the suspect and the complaining witness of the alleged assault.
 These recorded calls are called “pretext” phone calls.
 Not only will these phone calls be used to build a case against a suspect but might also be used in court against the suspect.

 What is a Pretext Phone Call?